-Figure 11: Photo Point Locations within the Alligator Flag Preserve height and angle of view.
-During photo documentations, one photo is taken in each of the cardinal directions (north, east, south and west) and a 360-degree panoramic photo is taken.
+Figure 11: Photo Point Locations within the Alligator Flag Preserve photo documentations, one photo is taken in each of the cardinal directions (north, east, south and west) and a 360-degree panoramic photo is taken.
 These photos will help to monitor exotic removal and native plant recruitment over time.
 If necessary, more photo points will be established to aid in management decision activities.
-Future photo points will include photos taken with a vegetation profile board to aid in the determination of what (if any) changes occur over time.
+Photo points aid in the determination of what (if any) changes occur over time.

-Currently, six (6)photo points have been established throughout the preserve (Figure 11).
-Locations of photo points have been recorded with a GPS and all photographs taken at these locations have been taken at a standard
+Currently, six (6) photo points have been established throughout the preserve (Figure 11).
+Locations of photo points have been recorded with a GPS and all photographs taken at these locations have been taken at a standard height and angle of view.
+During